Social media plays a huge part in marketing today. It is one of the effective ways to promote a brand even with a limited budget.

 Social media is one of the greatest tools to use for marketers since it directly targets millennials who are the main consumers for most of today’s brands.

 Therefore, by allowing employees to utilize social media to reach out and try to gain new contacts and exposure for products one is using social media as a research and networking tool versus simply a chat site.

 In the same manner social media can help garner exposure for one’s brand, as well as help marketers, understand the effectiveness of any message we put out by allowing us to track clicks, likes, and overall engagement.

-Another good way to best utilize social media for your business is by advertising on those social platforms in a fun an not extremely direct way.
-For example, your brand can seem current if you incorporate popular gifs or memes that resonate with your brand as more people tend to click on that type of contact in contrast to a standard ad that is overlooked.
+Another good way to best utilize social media for your business is by advertising on those social platforms in a fun and not extremely direct way.
+For example, your brand can seem current if you incorporate popular GIFs or memes that resonate with your brand as more people tend to click on that type of contact in contrast to a standard ad that is overlooked.

 Modern Word of Mouth Marketing